-This assignment is a pass or fail.
-Students must score 75 percent in order to receive credit.
+You will download and complete the Lesson Challenge on Pivot Point's website (Links to an external site.).
+This assessment is a pass or fail.
+You must score 75 percent on the guiz in order to receive credit.
 Any scores below 75 percent will not receive credit.